Internships and Careers

 What is the process for getting credit for my internship?

 Send your application materials (cover letter & résumé) to the prospective sponsors.
-Once you have been approved by both the department and the sponsor, ask your sponsor to fill out the Sponsor Form and submit it directly to Dr. Mahoney.
+Once you have been approved by both the department and the sponsor, ask your sponsor to fill out the Sponsor Form and submit it directly to Dr. Lende.

 At that point, your application will be reviewed and, if approved, you will receive an email with information on how to register for the course.